-You should consider improving your scores first before applying for a mortgage with a 650 credit score.
+You should consider improving your score first before applying for a mortgage with a 650 credit score.

 However, if you decide to move forward in acquiring the best 650 credit score mortgage rates, it’s a good idea to shop around through various lenders.
 This way you can choose the lowest rate in your area.

 Otherwise, waiting until you’ve increase your credit rating is not a bad idea.

 There are many factors that determine your credit score.
 Some of the major ones include: